Do you know when you are lying to yourself?

 2) Listen to the People Closest to You

-Ask those who love you or who you trust, for advice.
+Ask those who love you or who you trust for advice.

-This is the critical next step after recognizing the problem.
+Listening to others, you have hurt the critical next step after recognizing the problem.

 The best most authentic thing to do is go to the people who you hurt the most and ask them for feedback about YOUR behaviour.